frappe/frappe_io_2014/frappe_io/templates/statics/apps/erpnext/guides/make-to-order/stock.md

 Create the Item- Pen Stand in ERPNext.
 Since this is a sales Item, it should be grouped as ‘Product’.
 The material that goes into making of this product like jute wire and fabric paint will also be called Item.
 However, the Item Group of jute wire and fabric paint will be termed as Raw Material.

+#### Figure 1: Item

 ![Item](/assets/frappe_io/images/erpnext/m-t-s-item.png)

-__Note:__  Click Yes on ‘Allow Bill of Materials’,
+1. Click Yes on ‘Allow Bill of Materials’,
-           Click Yes on ‘Allow Production Order’ and Click No on  ‘Is Purchase Item’.
+1. Click Yes on ‘Allow Production Order’ and
+1. Click No on  ‘Is Purchase Item’.

 ![bulb](/assets/frappe_io/images/erpnext/bulb.jpg)